yupitel/nd013-c1-vision-starter/README.md

 #### Dataset analysis
 This section should contain a quantitative and qualitative description of the dataset.
 It should include images, charts and other visualizations.

+Tataset analysis results are included in the following jupyter notebook files.
+* Exploratory Data Analysis
+  - In this, I learn the usage of tfrecord and write bounding boxes in the image.
+After that, I try to calculate the number of the detection data in files.
+* Explore augmentations
+  - In this, add new config option and execute file. the result is in the jupyter notebook file.

 #### Cross validation
 This section should detail the cross validation strategy and justify your approach.

+For cross validation, I shuffle data randomly and divide data as followings.
+* split files
+  * (train and val) : test = 8 : 2
+  * train : test = 8 : 2

 ### Training
 #### Reference experiment